First Bilingual Binational School in Israel

 The Primary School faculty have developed a holistic curriculum for teaching in a bilingual, binational, bicultural school environment.
 The curriculum, currently in translation, will include the various cultures, languages and national identities of the region’s people, and will be available to other schools.

 Children welcome Hillary Clinton to their celebration

 Impact and Influence

-The Primary School, now educating a third generation of children, continues to be the leading edge model for the future, inspiring the creation of several schools across Israel such as the six Hand in Hand Schools and the Hagar School in Beersheva.
+The Primary School, now educating a third generation of children, continues to be the cutting-edge model for the future, inspiring the creation of several schools across Israel such as the Hand in Hand schools and the Hagar school in Beersheva.